Knights of the Round Table: Arthur the Less

-Arthur the Less or Arthur the Little (Arthur le Petit) is an illegitimate son of King Arthur ("Arthur the Great") found only in the Post-Vulgate Cycle.
+Arthur the Less or Arthur the Little (Arthur le Petit) is a bastard son of King Arthur ("Arthur the Great") found only in the Post-Vulgate Cycle.
+There, he is Arthur's only son other than Mordred, effecticely replacing the Vulgate Cycle's Arthur's illegimate son Lohot in a larger role with an also tragic but much darker story, the latter theme typical for the Post-Vulgate treatment of many Vulgate characters.

 After Arthur forces himself on a daughter of a knight named Tanas, he orders the child to be named either Guenevere or Arthur the Less.
 Having been abandoned and raised by a foster mother, the boy appears at Arthur's court on the eve of the Grail Quest when his arrival is miraculously prophesied at the Round Table.
 He is knighted by Tristan and soon proves to be superior to even Gawain and Perceval, defeating both of them.
 However, he is publicly known only as the Unknown Knight, keeping his lineage secret as to not shame his father with the story of his mother's rape.
 Loyal to King Arthur (who is eventually informed about his son's identity by Morgan), he fights in the late wars against domestic and foreign enemies, and is one of Galahad's companions during the Grail Quest.
 After his father's death at Salisbury, Arthur the Less is a candidate for the heir of throne of Logres, however, he obsessively hates Lancelot's renegade faction, blaming them for the disaster.
 When soon defeated by Bleoberis in a duel to the death, he curses the entire kingdom in his dying breath.
 His curse manifests itself through King Mark's devastating invasion which destroys almost all remnants of King Arthur's rule.